kubepack/onessl/docs/reference/onessl_wait-until-has_label.md

-## onessl has-label
+## onessl wait-until-has label

-Check an object has a label Optionally with a given value
+Wait until an object has a label optionally with a given value

 ### Synopsis

-Check an object has a label Optionally with a given value
+Wait until an object has a label optionally with a given value

 ```
-onessl has-label [flags]
+onessl wait-until-has label [flags]
 ```

 ### Options

 ```
       --apiVersion string   api version of object
-  -h, --help                help for has-label
+  -h, --help                help for label
       --key string          Key to check for value in object
       --kind string         Kind of object
       --name string         Name of object